cosmos/cosmos-sdk/docs/architecture/adr-054-protobuf-semver-compat-codegen.md

 It is possible that this second approach could be adopted later on as an optimization for multi-language message on top of the first API module approach.

+### Approach C) Use 0.x based versioning and replace directives

+Some people have commented that go's semantic import versioning (i.e. changing the import path to `foo/v2`, `foo/v3`, etc.) is too restrictive and that it should be optional.
+The golang maintainers disagree and only officially support semantic import versioning, although we could take the contrary perspective and get more flexibility by using 0.x-based versioning basically forever.

+Module version compatibility could then be achieved using go.mod replace directives to pin dependencies to specific compatible 0.x versions.
+For instance if we knew `foo` 0.2 and 0.3 were both compatible with `bar` 0.3 and 0.4, we could use replace directives in our go.mod to stick to the versions of `foo` and `bar` we want.
+This would work as long as the authors of `foo` and `bar` avoid incompatible breaking changes between these modules.

+### Approach D) Use semantic versioning and don't address these issues

 ## Decision